javax.servlet

 public void log(java.lang.String message,

-Writes an explanatory message and a stack trace
+java.lang.Throwable t) Writes an explanatory message and a stack trace

-for a given Throwable
+for a given Throwable exception

 to the servlet log file, prepended by the servlet's name.

-See ServletContext.log(String, Throwable)
+See ServletContext.log(String, Throwable).

-- a String
+message - a String that describes

-the error or exceptiont
+the error or exceptiont - the java.lang.Throwable error

 or exception